108 Heroes of the Suikoden, One by One (chûban)

 1830, reissued in 1842

 This series of prints is based on stories from the semi-historical Chinese novel, Suikoden (Shuihu zhuan in Chinese).
 It tells of the adventures of a band of 108 rebels who sought refuge in the margins of Liangshan Marsh.
 These rebel warriors sought to protect the poor and downtrodden, very much like Robin Hood’s band.
-Each print in this series was published with a decorative margin.
-Unfortunately, some collectors disliked the margins and removed them.
-Some of the designs in this series are smaller versions of prints in Kuniyoshi’s ‘great’ Suikoden series.
+Some of the designs in this series are smaller versions of prints in Kuniyoshi’s “great” Suikoden series.
+The censor for the 1830 edition was Mera Ta’ichirô, and the censor for the 1842 edition was Murata Sahei.
 The prints in this series are each about 10 by 7 inches (25 by 18 centimeters), a size known as chûban.
+I am grateful to Robert Pryor for assisting with this series.

 Chinese name: Wu Song